 The Working Group also discussed whether applicants should be able to submit a request to change the applied for string.
 Some Working Group members felt that this would be beneficial, particularly in cases where two or more applications were in contention, and could reduce the need to for auctions of last resort.
 One Working Group member provided as an example that string contention, and the possibility of an auction of last resort, could have been prevented for .sas in the 2012 round if applicants had more flexibility to change their applications (e.g., one applicant would get .sas while the other could potentially choose .sasair).

 Another Working Group member suggested that the WG should review why it was not permitted to change the applied-for TLD to avoid contention in the 2012 round, as this may inform the group’s deliberations.
 A key reason raised included concerns about applicants essentially submitting a placeholder application, aware that they might be able to change their applied-for string after submission, which is viewed as a gaming concern.
 While there appeared to be support to allow a change of string in some limited circumstances, the Working Group noted that criteria would be needed to prevent gaming.
+Others noted that allowing string changes would also introduce operational challenges for anything related to the applied-for string.
+For instance, ICANN org would likely need to perform a re-evaluation of the new applied-for string in all string related evaluation elements (e.g., DNS Stability, String Contention, etc.) and the application for the new string would be subject to string related objections (e.g., String Confusion Objections, Legal Rights Objections, etc.).
+Another Working Group member noted that in allowing for a string change, the new string would need to be (a) subject to name collision risk assessment, (b) put out for public comment and (c) open to established Objection procedures.
+Accordingly, the applicant could be responsible for additional, material costs incurred by ICANN due to re-evaluation and the application could be subject to delay.

 Are there other activities in the community that may serve as a dependency or future input to this topic?